Braedach/Wazuh-Project-LearningLab/README.md

 The first thing I do after logging into the wazuh webui is grab the master ossec.conf file and back it up
   - I simply do this by navigation to management/configuration and backup the contents of the ossec.conf file
+  - I then have to rapidly rebuild my groups, agent.conf files for each group and replace the ossec.conf file with my master backup copy
+  - Issues with Wazuh are reported here - https://github.com/wazuh/wazuh/issues
+  - Wazuh also provides a backup guideance here - https://documentation.wazuh.com/current/user-manual/files-backup/wazuh-central-components.html
+  - I simply just move all the files I play with to my local directory and pull them off via a USB drive.
+Not exactly a production solution.
+  - I then need to bring my Wazuh server into alignment with my desired configuration - hence the next step.